mattkerlogue/dashboard-test/README.md

 # dashboard-test
-Test for an HTML dashboard
+Test for an HTML dashboard using jQuery, DataTables, Plotly, and Bootstrap with Bootswatch.